redibox/job/docs/best-practices.md

 }
 ```

 1. The first job is short, sweet and very performant.
-This will consume little memory and usage while enabling us to distribute the load.
+This will consume little memory and cpu usage while enabling us to distribute the load for effecient processing.
 2. The second job is user specific; we're querying an individual user per job.
 This can be throttled by using a different
 queue.
 If a user query fails we can also trap the errors for the specific user.
 3. If a single job fails, other jobs won't be effected.